 As a global movement, #GivingTuesday unites countries around the world by sharing our capacity to care for and empower one another.

 2015 By the Numbers

 #GivingTuesday was founded in 2012 by New York’s 92nd Street Y in partnership with the United Nations Foundation.
-Together, with a team of influencers and founding partners, we launched a global movement that has engaged over 30,000 organizations worldwide.
+Together, with a team of influencers and founding partners, we launched a global movement that has engaged thousands of organizations worldwide.